-Noise nuisance, it would appear, is not a modern problem.
-The soundscape of Victorian London was redolent with the clatter of horse-drawn vehicles, bustling railway stations, cries of costermongers, barking stray dogs and incessant street music—all of which, particularly the last, could drive Londoners, such as Mr Thomas James Rawlins, to distraction.
+Noise nuisance, it would appear, is not just a modern problem.
+The soundscape of Victorian London was shaped by clattering horse-drawn vehicles, bustling railway stations, yelling costermongers, barking stray dogs and incessant street music, all of which, and particularly the last, could drive Londoners like Mr Thomas James Rawlins to distraction.

 In 1861 Henry Mayhew estimated that there were approximately 1,000 street musicians plying their trade in London.
 Given that there were said to be about 10,500 streets and lanes in the capital, this works out as 10.5 streets per musician—which might explain why there were so many complaints about noise pollution.
 Books, newspapers articles and letters on the subject, mostly from the moneyed middle and upper classes, make uncomfortable reading to a modern sensibility, with their open hostility to the working classes for playing or encouraging street music, and evident xenophobia, as many of street musicians were from Italy, France and Germany escaping poverty, war and social upheaval.1